 Foals can learn to crib from their mothers and young horses may learn it from others.
-Before you buy a horse, pony, donkey or mule that cribs make sure you are willing to deal with the damage to fences, trees, and stables and cope with the possible health risks that may come with cribbing.
+Before you buy a horse, foal, donkey, or mule that cribs make sure you are willing to deal with the damage to fences, trees, and stables and cope with some health risks that may come with cribbing.

 What Is Cribbing?

 Interestingly, cribbing is not a habit seen in wild horses.
-The thinking is, that cribbing has a lot to do with how we keep domestic horses.
+The thinking is that cribbing has a lot to do with how a horse is maintained.
 Boredom, temperament, stress, diet, and genetics may play a part in developing the vice.
 Some people believe it’s a learned behavior, but that may or may not be true.

 There is no doubt that cribbing can have a negative impact on a horse's health.
 It can increase a horse's risk of getting colic or stomach ulcers.
 Also, excessive tooth wear may also affect the ability of older cribbers to eat properly.

-There is no 100% sure way to stop cribbing, beyond surgery, but there are ways to cope.
-Here are some suggestions that have been tried by many people who have cribbers.
+There is no 100-percent-sure way to stop cribbing, beyond surgery, but there are ways to cope.
+Here are some suggestions that have been tried by those who have cribbers.